CacheMoney123/Template/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Seasoned was built to provide relief to college students during the COVID-19 pandemic.
-With the Spoonacular API, Seasoned is able to send queries for recipes by ingredients users have right in their cupboard.
+With the Edamam API, Seasoned is able to send queries for recipes by ingredients users have right in their cupboard.
 COVID testing sites are right at their fingertips.
 The Twitter API sits on the landing page for live updates on all things COVID-19 anytime.